adryeeel/grokking-algorithms/01-introduction-to-algorithms/notes.md

 ## Implementation

 The book implementation uses Python as official language due its easy sintax.
-However, I developed using C as language and built two versions of this algorithm: a [iterative](binary_search.c) and a [recursive](binary_seach_rec.c).
+However, I developed using C and built two versions of this algorithm: a [iterative](binary_search.c) and a [recursive](binary_seach_rec.c).
 You can access them by selecting which one do you want see 😉.

 You can also see this algorithm implementation for many (many!) other languagues in the author's repository: [Grokking Algorithms](https://github.com/egonSchiele/grokking_algorithms).
 Check it out for your favorite language.